Can Hamas really be completely 'eliminated'? – DW – 12/11/2023

 Hamas has an estimated 20,000 to 30,000 fighters, Guido Steinberg, an expert on the Middle East at the German Institute for International and Security Affairs, told DW recently.
 But, he added, "it is also a social movement with mass support in the Gaza Strip.
 And that is the problem in the long run."

 Hamas has been in de facto control of the Gaza Strip since 2007, and as part of its social movement, there is a welfare network known as "dawah."
-This civilian network is thought to have between 80,000 and 90,000 members, Steinberg said.
+This civilian network is thought to have between 80,000 and 90,000 members.

 Dawah means "call" or "invitation" and is historically defined as a way of calling or inviting more believers to one's faith through social outreach, the Oxford Dictionary of Islam explains.